 The first attempt was made by Mile in the winter of 2014 in Pebble Creek, Idaho.
 He explained that the kayak adds another 20 kilograms to the overall weight, so it was essential to ensure that the wing load was correct.
 He hiked up the Red Mountain while carrying his boat on his back in a kayak portage pack.
 He then flew down the mountain using an 11-meter speed-riding kayak.
 He said he did this because getting the wing load right was important.
 According to Miles, and in contrast to what you might anticipate, the most challenging part is not the landing but rather the takeoff; but once he is airborne, everything is smooth sailing – or should that be plain skiing?

-Just remember to dress appropriately if you decide to give kayaking a shot because of what you've read here.
+Just remember to dress appropriately if you decide to give the snow kayak a shot because of what you've read here.
 It may look cool to wear clothes that wick away moisture and are breathable, but these clothes do not offer much protection against wind chill or water spray.
-If you end up getting caught in the water, you will be eternally grateful that you invested in waterproof and windproof clothes.
-These days, most modern designs are centered on using a neoprene jersey mix, providing mobility and flexibility while still enabling a close fit.
+If you get caught in the water, you will be eternally grateful that you invested in waterproof and windproof clothes.
+These days, most modern designs are centered on using a neoprene jersey mix, providing mobility and flexibility while enabling a close fit.

-Miles has already made up his mind regarding the nature of the next obstacle he will face.
+Miles has already decided on the nature of the next obstacle he will face.
 He plans on finding a lake where he can go snow kayaking, skipping along the water, and then bouncing back out into the snow!
 I'd rather have him than I do!

 Don't worry; an intact kayak can double as a sled but only takes up a little less space.
 Stay upright and gain speed with your paddle.
 Get your Kayedding on!